-34. In larger financial services businesses, because of their size, nature and complexity, the appointment of one or more appropriately qualified persons as permanent deputy MLROs may be necessary.
+35. In larger financial services businesses, because of their size, nature and complexity, the appointment of one or more appropriately qualified persons as permanent deputy MLROs may be necessary.

-35. The MLRO and any deputy MLROs that are appointed must: • be employed by the financial services business.
-In the case of managed or administered businesses it is acceptable for an employee of the manager or administrator of the business to be appointed as the MLRO/deputy MLRO; • be resident in Guernsey; • be the main point of contact with the Financial Intelligence Service (FIS) in the handling of disclosures; • have sufficient resources to perform his duties; • have access to the CDD records; • be available on a day to day basis (in his absence the role must be performed by a designated deputy MLRO whose name must be communicated to the employees); • receive full cooperation from all staff; • report directly to the Board; • have regular contact with the Board to ensure that the Board is able to satisfy itself that all statutory obligations and provisions in the Handbook are being met
+36. The MLRO and any deputy MLROs that are appointed must:

-- have regular contact with the Board to ensure that the Board is able to satisfy itself that all statutory obligations and provisions in the Handbook are being met and that the financial services business is taking sufficiently robust measures to protect itself against the potential risk of being used for money laundering and terrorist financing; and - be fully aware of both his obligations and those of the financial services business under the Regulations, the relevant enactments and the Handbook.
+- be employed by the financial services business.
+In the case of managed or administered businesses it is acceptable for an employee of the manager or administrator of the business to be appointed as the MLRO/deputy MLRO; - be resident in Guernsey; - be the main point of contact with the Financial Intelligence Service (FIS) in the handling of disclosures; - have sufficient resources to perform his duties; - have access to the CDD records; - be available on a day to day basis (see section 2.4.1); - receive full cooperation from all staff; - report directly to the Board; - have regular contact with the Board to ensure that the Board is able to satisfy itself that all statutory obligations and provisions in the Handbook are being met and that the financial services business is taking sufficiently robust measures to protect itself against the potential risk of being used for money laundering and terrorist financing; and - be fully aware of both his obligations and those of the financial services business under the Regulations, the relevant enactments and the Handbook.